⚠️ This tutorial is archived and no longer included in the main navigation. This emulator is too old and I do not recommend it for modern devices.

 - Save as PDF or any common doc format

-*If you would like to download Nestopia, I have it in my emulators page.
+*If you would like to download Nestopia, you can download it here (1.21 MB).

 To open Nestopia, double-click on